visortelle/dekaf.io/site/blog/what-is-apache-pulsar.md

 :::info

-Each project has its own governance, consisting of representatives of commercial companies interested in the development of this particular project and a voting system for making decisions.
+Each project has its own governance, consisting mostly employees of commercial companies that are interested in the development of this particular project and a voting system for making decisions.
 If you don’t start yawning 🥱 from reading legal documents, you can read more about the ASF structure and licensing rules on the ASF website.

 :::